 We all get fired for a reason.

-It may have been a bad reason but it’s still a reason.
+It may have been a bad reason, but it’s still a reason.
 And it can be a tough pill to swallow.

-Whatever it is – do your part to turn your weaknesses into strengths.
+Do your part to turn your weaknesses into strengths.

 5 | The Chance to Diversify

-The saying goes, “Never put your eggs in one basket.”
+Never put your eggs in one basket.

-But sometimes we have to learn that lesson the hard way.
+But sometimes you have to learn that lesson the hard way.
 What happens when all your eggs break?

 6 | It Lights a Fire Under You

-This is one of the best things about getting fired: once you dust yourself off and become more determined than ever.
+Once you dust yourself off, you become more determined than ever.

 Maybe you want to prove your doubters wrong.
 Maybe you want to show yourself that you can survive.
 So you decide at your next job that you’re going to give 110%.

 You start creating new and better opportunities for yourself.
 You plan to chase that dream you’ve always had but never acted on.

-7 | You Appreciate Your Family & Friends More
+7 | You Appreciate People More

 You remember your family and friends, right?

-After that fateful call to the office, you start valuing the relationships you have in your life much more.
+After that fateful call to the office, you start valuing the relationships you have in your life.

-Jobs come from people; not the internet.
+After all, jobs come from people; not the internet.

 8 | You Grow Professionally

 Growing professionally is crucial for your long-term career.
-So make it a goal to continuously update your resume at least once a year.
+So make it a goal to update your resume at least once a year.

 10 | You Learn to Survive

 You have to pick yourself up, dust yourself off, and hustle yourself into a better situation.
 You might tighten up your finances or figure out how to cut extra fat from your budget.

 You learn how to spot red flags early on at your next job.
 You focus on building new skills that will land you at your dream job.

 Most importantly, you learn to believe in yourself.

-11 | You Can Focus on Your Health
+11 | You Focus on Your Health

 What areas of your life need improving?
 Do you need to eat better, sleep more, or exercise?

 12 | There’s No Success Without Failure

 “I’ve always thought tomorrow was going to be the best day of my life.
 Even the day I knew I was going to get fired, I had never been fired before and wanted to see what it was like.”